 We encourage you to attend this half day orientation session for postdocs.
 Orientation is held monthly.
 Visit the Visiting Scholar and Postdoc Affairs website to register for an upcoming orientation.

-UC Berkeley Neuroscience Research Conference
+Neuroscience Research Conference

 The annual UC Berkeley Neuroscience Research Conference (AKA ‘The Retreat’) brings the entire campus neuroscience community together for a 2-day gathering of research talks, poster presentations, informal discussions, and social activities.
 The conference is alternately held at the Granlibakken Conference Center on the northwest shore of Lake Tahoe and the Pajaro Dunes Resort on the coast of Watsonville.
 Click to download the schedules from recent years: (2016) (2015) (2014) (2013)